ucsd-cse29/ss1-25/src/index.md

 devices available: one that can be logged into Zoom with a camera pointed at your physical workspace (this can be a phone or tablet), and one that you will use to complete the exam.

+**Missed Exams**: The retake policy above is the only make-up option for missed exams during the quarter: if you miss an exam for any reason it will be scored as 0, and you can use one of your retake opportunities on that exam.

 ### Lecture Sessions